 PrincipalId | Same as AccountId | Same as UserId | RoleId:SessionName |

-When you write automation scripts, code, or access policies, you must use the permanent account ID to identify the account.
-Do not use the logon name, which can be changed.
+When writing automation scripts, code, or access policies, you must use the static account ID to identify an account.
+Do not use the login name, because it can be changed and is not a reliable identifier for programmatic tasks.